OakAlice/KoalaAnalysis/README.md

 ## Model Application and Validation
 - RandomForest.R -> Apply Random forest training and validation # currently very basic, add more hyperparameter tuning
 - OptimalModelRun.R -> Generate confusion matrix and plot for any set of model parameters

+## Just for me
+- CleanTrainingData.R -> Cleaning and organising the training data from matlab to csv
+- DataExploration.R -> Also just messing around with the lizard data at this point (will standardise later)